New Tivoli Theatre, Sydney: Adelphi Theatre

 The Adelphi Theatre was built in 1911 on half of the site of Sydney's former Paddy's Markets, in the block formed by Campbell, Castlereagh, Hay, and Pitt streets, on land leased from the City of Sydney.
 It was one of four theatres built in the Haymarket area that year, the other three being picture theatres: the Lyric and New Colonial on George Street for J. D. Williams, and the Orpheum, which stood on the other half of the former Paddy's Markets.
 Designed by the architects Eaton & Bates, the Adelphi was built of reinforced concrete faced with white marble.
 The stage was 60x60 feet, with a doorway to Pitt Street wide enough for carriages.
-Its auditorium, licensed to seat 2,400 people, pioneered cantilever structural techniques, being the first to have its tiers and galleries built on the cantilever principle, instead of iron columns supporting the front of each tier.
+Its auditorium, licensed to seat 2,400 people, was the first to have its tiers and galleries built on the cantilever principle, instead of iron columns supporting the front of each tier.

 The new Adelphi Theatre opened on 5 April 1911 with George Marlow's production of The Bad Girl of the Family.

 In October 1915, Marlow's partner and fellow entrepreneur Benjamin Fuller closed the theatre for renovations.
 The auditorium was redesigned by Henry Eli White to improve sight lines, thus reducing its capacity to 2100 people.
+The financier and ex-solicitor T. E. Rofe was an early owner or had a large financial interest in the property, as well as, in 1918, the Victoria Theatre.